Grammica has given over $26,000 in scholarships and financial aid to students, educators, and scholars in need as of 2025.

 Ali Arabaci

-Ali Arabaci has been serving the Islamic schooling sector in Australia since 2013 and is currently the Head of Campus at one of Australia’s longest-standing Islamic schools.
+Ali has been serving the Islamic schooling sector in Australia since 2013 and is currently the Head of Campus at one of Australia’s longest-standing Islamic schools.
 With a background in education, he has dedicated his career to cultivating a more holistic educational experience that is anchored in the Islamic tradition and informed by an Islamic worldview.
 Ali is currently pursuing a PhD at the University of South Australia, exploring classical Islamic texts on akhlaq development and its implementation in Australian Islamic schools, with his Arabic studies playing a crucial role in his research.